 Indian Mounds Regional Park Cultural Landscape Study and Interpretive Plan

-Stay up to date with the latest project information by clicking here to subscribe.
+Stay up to date with the latest project information: Subscribe to Updates

 The land we now call Indian Mounds Regional Park, located atop the bluffs of the Mississippi River on the eastern side of downtown Saint Paul, is rich in geological and cultural history and is sacred for the Tribal Communities especially the Dakota people.

 The City of Saint Paul Parks and Recreation staff has been working with MIAC to build a partnership with American Indians around the protection, interpretation, stewardship and potential improvements of the site.
 A Cultural Landscape study and interpretive plan is an initial step to update the City’s practice for the preservation, awareness and understanding of the significance of this place.
 The site is on the National Register of Historic Places and is protected by the Field Archeology Act (MN Statutes 138.40) and Private Cemetery Act (MN Statutes 307.08).